SAY IT LOUD - SXSW

 I love to see a plan come together.
 Working on project from the beginning to the finish is the ultimate goal.
 Working with large groups and teams are challenging but exciting as well.

-Drake is a registered architect with 4 decades of experience.
+The great architect, Drake is a registered architect with 4 decades of experience.
 He is passionate about community engagement and mentoring future generations.
 As a proud citizen architect, he is committed to engaging and building for the community by creating impactful buildings, spaces and places that foster strong neighborhoods.
 Throughout his career, Drake has been instrumental in leading highly technical and complex projects requiring multiple stakeholders and consultants.

 How did you first learn about architecture and when did you decide that built environment profession was an area of interest for you?